Complex Field Formulation of the Quantum Estimation Theory: Acknowledgments

-\ack A.\thinspace D. was supported by the Millennium Institute for Research in Optics (MIRO) and FONDECYT Grants 1180558.
-L.P. was supported by ANID-PFCHA/DOCTORADO-BECAS-CHILE/2019-72200275, the Spanish project PGC2018-094792-B-I00 (MCIU/AEI/ FEDER, UE), and CAM/FEDER Project No. S2018/TCS-4342 (QUITEMAD-CM).
+A.\thinspace D. was supported by the Millennium Institute for Research in Optics (MIRO).
+L.P. was supported by the Government of Spain (Severo Ochoa CEX2019-000910-S, FUNQIP, and QEC4QEA PCI2025-163167), European Union (PASQuanS2.1, 101113690 and QEC4QEA, 101194322), Fundació Cellex, Fundació Mir-Puig, and Generalitat de Catalunya (CERCA program).
 M.M. was supported by ANID-PFCHA/DOCTORADO-NACIONAL/2019-21190958.